Unvanquished/Unvanquished/README.md

 ##Build Instructions

 Instead of `make`, you can use `make -jN` where `N` is your number of CPU cores to speed up compilation.

-###CBSE Toolchain

-If you want to build the gamelogic, you'll need the following tools:

-`python` ≥ 2
-`python-yaml`
-`python-jinja`

-Then you can modify the entities.yml file in src/sgame/.
-After modifying the entites.yml file, you can run the generate_entities.sh script o regenerate the auto generated component code.

 ###Visual Studio